-By making sure the correct data management processes and sign-off procedures are in place Owner/Operators are finding that a coherent Digital Estate Management strategy provides vastly improved access to manufacturing and warranty information, all available at a few clicks of a button.
+By making sure the correct data validation and sign-off procedures are in place Owner/Operators are finding that a coherent Digital Estate Management strategy provides vastly improved access to operation and maintenance information, all available at a few clicks of a button.

-By breaking down legacies of institutional bottlenecks around communication, BIM and the digital estate creates a cyclical process for effective decision making, investment considerations and utilisation of the estate.
+By breaking down legacies of institutional bottlenecks around data and communication, BIM and the digital estate creates a transparent process for effective decision making, investment considerations and utilisation of the estate.

 Going SMART: IoT

 The industry revolution towards digitalisation is here, and by taking logical steps towards implementing sustainable change, Owner/Operators are also laying the solid foundations needed towards a ‘Smart’ strategy.
 This will see the interaction of people with the physical environment like never before.
-From the ubiquitous use of Augmented or Mixed Reality experiences to rapid decision making made available based on IoT derived metadata, the expectations of our institutions and the skills they can provide are evolving rapidly.
-Only Owner/Operators with the right information and data to start with will be ready to take advantage of these changes.
+From the use of Augmented or Mixed Reality experiences to rapid decision making made available based on IoT derived metadata, the expectations of our institutions and the skills they can provide are evolving rapidly.
+Only Owner/Operators with the right information and data at their fingertips will be ready to take advantage of these changes.
 Another reason why now is the time to consider getting the right Digital Estate Management strategy in place.

 To find out more or to get support for your Digital Estates Management journey, get in touch with our team of experts on 02476 308 500 or say email@example.com